Seasonal Immunizations

 NOTE: Due to the end of The Public Health Emergency on May 11, 2023, The Health Center at Auraria will not be offering seasonal vaccines to household or family members.

-Influenza, high dose influenza, RSV and COVID vaccines are offered by The Health Center at no cost.
+Influenza, high dose influenza and COVID vaccines are offered by The Health Center at no cost.

 The Health Center at Auraria uploads all administered vaccines to the state’s immunization database (CIIS).
 You can access your CIIS record by visiting: https://ciis.state.co.us/public/Application/PublicPortal